wendy039474/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes, it does matter based on the provided code we have here.
+Since the code loops really fast, it seems impossible to suddenly change the state from state0 to state2 or vice versa.
+If we want to prevent cleaning data right after writing it without reading it, this setup seems to be good enough as we cannot skip the state of reading in the middle.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+Depends on what we want to do with the code.
+Here we put it in the setup() functions since we only want the code to be executed once which is when the state changes.
+The code in the loop() functions prevent the code from running more that once if there is no state changing.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+The storage on the ATmega328P is 1024 bytes.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**